AjaniBilby/BNF-parser/readme.md

 # Syntax Tree

-There are two main core abstractions for how the syntax trees are generated from a BNF, sequences and selects.
+There are two primary abstractions in generating syntax trees from BNF: sequences and selections.

 ## Sequences

-A sequence is a linear list of elements that make up a match.
-A top level sequence (right side of the `::=`) will resolve with the `.type` of the matching name (the name on the left of the `::=`), any sub-sequences `()` will appear as a syntax node with the name `(...)` with subsequent values being evaluated the same as the top level.
+A sequence is an ordered list of elements that form a match.
+A top-level sequence (right side of the `::=`) will resolve with the `SyntaxNode.type` of the matching name (the name on the left of the `::=`).
+Sub-sequences within parentheses `()` will appear as a syntax node with the name `(...)` and will be evaluated similarly to the top level.

-If there is a repetition marker such as `name+` there will be an extra nodes added with the type `(...)+` of whom's children will be the number of times the pattern was matched.
+If a repetition marker like name+ is used, additional nodes with the type `(...)+` will be added, and their children will represent the number of times the pattern matched.

 ## Select

-Will resolve as the syntax tree of the first matching option.
-For instance if you have the select statement `variable | number`, if the parser matches a variable it would be the same as having a `variable` at that point in the sequence.
+A selection will resolve as the syntax tree of the first matching option.
+For example, if you have the selection statement `variable | number`, and the parser matches a `variable`, it would be the same as having a `variable` in that position in the sequence.

-> The select statement will always consume the first valid option, and your should order your select statements accordingly
+> The selection statement will always consume the first valid option, so you should order your selection statements accordingly.
+For example:
 > i.e.
 > ```bnf
 > program ::= "a" | "aa" ;
 > ```
-> Giving this program "aa" will fail, as it will consume the single "a", then since there is no repetition the program will end leaving the second "a" unconsumed.
+> In this case, providing the input "aa" will fail, as it will consume the single "a", and since there is no repetition, the program will end, leaving the second "a" unconsumed.
 As the syntax did not parse the whole string, this is considered an error.
-> See [Parser](#parser) for information on how to allow partial matches
+> See [Parser](#parser) for information on allowing partial matches.

 ## Omit

-Any omit statement within a sequence will be removed, and then looking at the outputted syntax tree it is like they never existed, however they are still critical to a successful match.
-In the case that they are within a select, they will still be visible with `SyntaxNode.type` of `omit`, with no child nodes.
+Omit statements within a sequence will be removed, and they will not be present in the output syntax tree.
+However, they are still crucial for a successful match.
+If they are within a selection, they will be visible with `SyntaxNode.type` of `omit` and no child nodes.

 ## Gather

-This does not alter the outputted syntax tree form in relation to the sequence or select it is within, however it will squash all of it's child nodes back down into a single string.
-Node that this will reflect the affects of any omit operations which occurred within the child nodes.
+Gather does not change the output syntax tree structure relative to the sequence or selection it is within.
+However, it combines all of its child nodes into a single string.
+Note that this reflects the effects of any omit operations within the child nodes.

 ## Not

-It's `SyntaxNode.values` will be a single string of all characters it could consume until it matched with the target expression.
+The `SyntaxNode.values` will be a single string containing all characters consumed until it matched the target expression of the repetition limit is reached.

 ## Range

-Ranges will appear with the `SyntaxNode.type` of `range` with `SyntaxNode.value` being a single string with the characters consumed by this expression, including any repetition markers (so a range with `+` will be a string of length at least one).
+Ranges will appear with the `SyntaxNode.type` of `range` with `SyntaxNode.value` being a single string with the characters consumed by this expression, accounting for any repetition markers (so a range with `+` will be a string of length at least one).

 ## Repetition

-A repetition marker will create it's own node in the syntax tree, with it's children being the value of each repetition.
-The `SyntaxNode.type` value of this node will be the `(...)` followed by the repetition marker in use - such as: `(...)+`, `(...)*`, `(...)?`
+A repetition marker creates its own node in the syntax tree, with its children representing the value of each repetition.
+The `SyntaxNode.type` value of this node will be the `(...)` followed by the repetition marker used, such as: `(...)+`, `(...)*`, or `(...)?`.

 ## Literal

-Ranges will appear with the `SyntaxNode.type` of `literal` with `SyntaxNode.value` being a copy of the exact literal as a string.
+Literals will appear with the `SyntaxNode.type` of `literal` and `SyntaxNode.value` as an exact copy of the literal as a string.